philsturgeon/phil.tech/source/2014-02-13-phpfig-autoloaders-amendments-and-the-15th-standard.html.markdown

 > vendor/league/fractal/src/League/Fractal/Resource/Collection.php

-... can be shortened to this:
+Which can be shortened to this:

 > vendor/league/fractal/src/Resource/Collection.php